 If getting down to the ground is difficult, leg lifts can also be done in a standing position.
 Simply raise one leg at a time out in front of you or out to the side.
 Hold in position for a few seconds before returning to a standing position.

 By adding just 30 minutes of exercise a day, you can help boost your circulation and strengthen the muscles that support good vein health.
-This can help reduce the risk of developing varicose veins or help reduce the need to varicose vein treatment.
+This can help reduce the risk of developing varicose veins or help reduce the need for varicose vein treatment.